AY2021S1-CS2103T-F11-4/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Adding a client**

+**MSS**

+1. User has a new business client
+2. He checks his TBM application to see if he has the clients details recorded already
+3. Client is not in the TBM application records
+4. He adds the client

+    Use case ends.

+**Extensions**

+* 2a.
+Client record is present in TBM

+    * 2a1.
+User updates the client's  <ins>informations and details (UC: Updating client)<ins/>

+    Use case ends.

 **Use case: Delete a person**

 **MSS**